What Types of Samples Required for Garments Export Order?

-Sampling is one of the most important processes in garments industry which has a vital role in attracting the buyers.
-Normally buyers are placed an order after satisfying with the quality of samples.
-As its importance on garments industry, today I will discuss about the different kinds of sample used for completing a garments export order.
+Sampling is one of the most important processes in the garments industry which has a vital role in attracting buyers.
+Normally buyers have placed an order after satisfying with the quality of samples.
+As its importance on the garments industry, today I will discuss the different kinds of samples used for completing a garments export order.

 Types of Samples Required for Completing a Garments Order:

-There are mainly eight types of sample needed for completing a garments export order.
-Those ares-
+There are mainly eight types of samples needed for completing a garments export order.
+Those are-

 - Proto sample,